Rod Diridon Sr.: Not-for-profit boards

 Diridon has chaired non-profit boards at the local and regional levels.
 He served as president of the San Jose Symphony, the San Jose Rotary Club, the San Jose Junior Chamber of Commerce (Jaycees), the San Jose United Service Organizations (USO), and the Central San Jose YMCA.
 He chaired the Santa Clara County Mental Health Association and is the founding chair of the Santa Clara County branch of the National Council on Alcoholism.
 He chaired the board of Breathe California of the Bay Area, formerly the American Lung Association.

 Environmental leadership

 Diridon is the immediate past chair of the Santa Clara County League of Conservation Voters.

 California Trolley and Railroad Corporation

 Diridon founded CTRC in 1982 to collect and restore historic trolley cars for use on rail lines in San Jose.
-He chaired CTRC from 1982-2014, retired for a year, and then resumed chairing the organization in 2016.
-In 2014, the CTRC historic trolley barn in San Jose's History Park, where work on the historic rolling stock is completed, was named the Rod Diridion Sr. Trolley Barn.
+He chaired CTRC from 1982 to 2014, retired for a year, and then resumed chairing the organization in 2016.
+In 2014, the CTRC historic trolley barn in San Jose's History Park, where work on the historic rolling stock is completed, was named the Rod Diridon Sr. Trolley Barn.